-$$EF{BM,i} = SFC{BM,i} CEF{BM,i} Oxid_i$$
+$$EF{BM,i} = SFC{BM,i} CEF{BM,i} Oxid_i$$ (14)

-- SFC{BM,i} Specific fuel consumption of the ith electricity generation plant, expressed in ton of fuel /MWh or TJ of fuel /MWh.
-The data shall be taken from published data of electricity regulatory authority. - $CEF{BM,i}$ CO2 content of fuel used in ith electricity generation plant, expressed as tCO2/(ton of fuel or TJ of fuel). - Oxid_i Fuel oxidation factor, expressed as fraction.
+- Specific fuel consumption of the ith electricity generation plant, expressed in ton of fuel SFCBM,i /MWh or TJ of fuel /MWh.
+The data shall be taken from published data of electricity regulatory authority. - CO2 content of fuel used in ith electricity generation plant, expressed as tCO2/(ton of fuel or TJ CEFBM.i of fuel). - Oxidi Fuel oxidation factor, expressed as fraction.

-If option (ii) above is used, project proponents will check annually the EF{BM} for accuracy and consistency.
-The project proponent shall compare EF{BM} , estimated under option (ii) with the value obtained by using the procedure for estimating build margin emission factor described in ACM0002 method on an ex-post basis.
-If the value of EF{BM} estimated using option (i) is lower by more than 20% than the value of EF{BM} estimated using option (i) should be used for estimating the grid electricity emission factor.
+If option (ii) above is used, project proponents will check annually the $EF{BM}$ for accuracy and consistency.
+The project proponent shall compare EFBM, estimated under option (ii) with the value obtained by using the procedure for estimating build margin emission factor described in "Tool to calculate the emission factor for an electricity system" method on an ex-post basis.
+If the value of $EF{BM}$ estimated using option (i) is lower by more than 20% than the value of EFBM estimated using option (ii) method, then the value of $EF{BM}$ estimated using option (i) should be used for estimating the grid electricity emission factor.